zamarripai/Bitcoin-BigQuery/README.md

 # Bitcoin-BigQuery
-Bitcoin on Google Cloud BigQuery
+Bitcoin in BigQuery: blockchain analytics on public data